woodsd42/woodsd42.github.io/_pages/cv.md

 Education
 ======
-* Currently Pursuing: *Doctorate of Philosophy* in Economics, Purdue University, expected completion May 2021.
+* Currently Pursuing: *Doctorate of Philosophy* in Economics, Purdue University, 2015-2021 (expected completion in May).
-* *Master of Commerce with Distinction* in Economics, University of Canterbury, 2013.
+* *Master of Commerce with Distinction* in Economics, University of Canterbury, 2012-2013.
 * *B.Sci.
-(Hons.) - First Class* in Economics, University of Canterbury, 2010.
+(Hons.) - First Class* in Economics, University of Canterbury, 2006-2010.

 Research Interests
 =======